 How Probability Is Calculated

 The wheel starts to spin.
 There’s only one field on the wheel that wins you the biggest chocolate prize.
-In total, there are 12 different fields on the wheel that can stop under the pin.
+In total, there are 12 different fields on the wheel that can stop under the pointer.
 What’s the probability that you win the biggest chocolate?

 Rule